Operation Rajiv: 25 June 1987: Third Indian assault by Sansar Chand's team

-Final Indian assault – Bana Singh's team
+26 June 1987: Final Indian assault and capture of Quaid Post by Bana Singh's team

 By the morning of 26 June, both Indian and Pakistani soldiers had nearly run out of supplies, having spent three nights in extremely cold weather.
 The Quaid Post was held by 7-to-17 Pakistani soldiers at the time.
 The Pakistani troops seemed to be running low on ammunition, as firing from their side had reduced considerably.
 By this time, the weather had also improved, with the temperatures just below 0 °C. The Indians' weapons had started working.

 Realizing that the supplies would not last until night, Varinder decided to launch a decisive daytime attack from two sides.
 The first team comprised 8 men, and was led by Varinder Singh.
 The second team comprised 5 men, and was led by Naib Subedar Bana Singh.
 The brigade commander Brigadier Chandan Nugyal contacted Varinder over radio, and promised him fire support from every Indian artillery gun in the range.
 After a massive artillery barrage, Varinder's team outflanked Quaid from below.

 The team led by Bana Singh launched the final assault at 1330 hours on 26 June 1987.
 Beside Bana Singh, the group included Riflemen Chuni Lal, Laxman Das, Om Raj and Kashmir Chand.
 This team approached the Quaid Post from an unexpected direction, using a longer and more difficult approach.
 There was a blizzard, resulting in poor visibility, which gave cover to the Indian soldiers.
 Bana Singh's team reached the top of the peak, and found that there was a single Pakistani bunker.
 They approached the bunker from behind, but realized that their rifles were jammed.
 Bana Singh then lobbed a grenade into the bunker and closed the door, killing those inside.
 The two sides also got involved in a hand-to-hand combat, in which the Indian soldiers bayoneted some of the Pakistani soldiers outside the bunker.
 A few Pakistani soldiers jumped off the peak.
 Later, the Indians found six dead bodies of Pakistani soldiers.